Key Transparency Architecture

 append-only logs, as even moderate usage can cause the log to grow to

-an unmanageable size.
-This issue is further compounded by the fact
+an unmanageable size in that time frame.
+This issue is further

-that a substantial portion of the entries added to a log may be fake,
+compounded by the fact that a substantial portion of the entries

-having been added solely for the purpose of obscuring short-term
+added to a log may be fake, having been added solely for the purpose

-Logs need to be able manage their footprint by pruning data which is
+Given this, transparency logs need to be able manage their footprint

-no longer required by the communication service.
+by pruning data which is no longer required by the communication

-Broadly speaking, a Transparency Log's database will contain two
+Broadly speaking, a transparency log's database will contain two

 types of data: